Red5/red5-eclipse-plugin/README.md

 ## Starting Red5 Project

-To get an idea of how it to work with the red5 plugin to create a new red5 project follow the video: https://www.youtube.com/watch?v=8Goj0yNYr08
+To get an idea of how to work with the red5 plugin and how to create a new red5 project follow the video: https://www.youtube.com/watch?v=8Goj0yNYr08